79sphelps/northone/README.md

 # Overview of App
 Basic React/Redux project using both React and React-Redux Hooks.
 Uses Redux-Sagas for managing async calls in redux state and makes use of custom selectors.
 It uses Axios for making HTTP calls for simplicity.
 Use of Bootstrap and FontAwesome for styling.
+Unit tests written for some redux actions, reducers, sagas, selectors.

 FrontEnd Features:
 - React frontend with basic redux for state management and sagas for asynchronous calls
 - Functionality: basic CRUD requirements and search, calendar display
+- Unit tests for some redux actions, reducers, sagas, selectors.
 - 3 routes: list, edit, add
 - 3 components